Shapur II: Accession

 When Hormizd II died in 309, he was succeeded by his son Adur Narseh, who, after a brief reign which lasted few months, was killed by some of the nobles of the empire.
-They then blinded the second, and imprisoned the third (Hormizd, who afterwards escaped to the Roman Empire).
-The throne was reserved for the unborn child of Hormizd II's wife Ifra Hormizd, which was Shapur II.
-It is said that Shapur II may have been the only king in history to be crowned in utero, as the story claims that the crown was placed upon his mother's womb while she was pregnant.

-This story has been challenged: according to Alireza Shapour Shahbazi, it is unlikely that Shapur was crowned as king while still in his mother's womb, since the nobles could not have known of his sex at that time; however, Edward Gibbon relates that the Magi had prophesied that the child would be a boy.
-Shahbazi further states that Shapur was born forty days after his father's death, and that the nobles killed Adur Narseh and crowned Shapur II in order to gain greater control of the empire, which they were able to do until Shapur II reached his maturity at the age of 16.
+They then blinded Hormizd's second son, and imprisoned the third (Hormizd, who afterwards escaped to the Roman Empire).
+The throne was reserved for another one of Hormizd II's children, Shapur II; some sources say that Shapur was born forty days after his father's death while others say that he was infant at the time.
+A legend exists that Shapur was crowned while still unborn, with the crown being placed upon his pregnant mother's womb.
+This story was known to Western historians such as Agathias (6th century), who writes that the magi had prophesied that the child would be a boy.
+Modern historians C. E. Bosworth and Alireza Shapour Shahbazi consider this story to be fictional.
+The sex of the infant could not have been known before Shapur's birth, writes Bosworth.
+The crowning of the infant Shapur after the elimination of his older brothers was a means for the nobility and priesthood to gain greater control of the empire.
+They maintained their control until 325, when Shapur reached maturity at the age of sixteen.

 War with the Arabs (325)

 During the childhood of Shapur II, Arab nomads raided the Sasanian homeland of Pars, particularly the district of Ardashir-Khwarrah and the shore of the Persian Gulf.
 At the age of 16, Shapur II led an expedition against the Arabs; primarily campaigning against the Iyad tribe in Asoristan and thereafter he crossed the Persian Gulf, reaching al-Khatt, modern Qatif, or present eastern Saudi Arabia.
-He then attacked the Banu Tamim in the Al Hajar Mountains.
-Shapur II reportedly killed a large number of the Arab population and destroyed their water supplies by stopping their wells with sand.
+He then attacked the Banu Tamim in the Hajar Mountains.
+Shapur II reportedly killed a large number of the Arab population and destroyed their water supply by filling their wells with sand.